 The symptoms of the menopause are caused by fluctuating and then falling levels of ovarian hormones.
-HRT is a combination of one, two or all three of the main ovarian hormones; Estrogen (always), Progestagen (usually) and Testosterone (sometimes) taken in an effort to balance and supplement your own hormones levels.
-It may be made up of tablets or patches, gels and sprays and vaginal pessaries.
+HRT is a combination of one, two or occasionally three of the main ovarian hormones; Estrogen (always), Progestagen (usually) and Testosterone (sometimes) taken in an effort to balance and supplement your own hormone levels.
+HRT may be made up of tablets or patches, gels and sprays and vaginal pessaries.

-What you require, what is safest for you, how you might prefer to use it and what it may cost will all be taken into account when choosing a HRT for you.
+What you require, what is safest for you, how you might prefer to use it and what it may cost will all be discussed between you and your doctor when choosing your HRT if you decide to try it.